 What is hiking and why do we do it?

 Hiking will have a slightly different definition for everyone – I’ve often debated hikes vs walks and how they are differentiated with my partner.
 The dictionary defines a hike as a long walk, especially in the country or wilderness.
 What does hiking mean to you?

 There are different types of hiking, including day hikes, backpacking, thru-hikes, and more – for Hiking 101, we’ll focus on everything you need to know to get out on day hikes!

 The reasons we hike are plentiful.
 Being in nature allows us to slow down and shift our perspective – a bit of serenity in a busy world.
 We aim to explore national parks and other beautiful destinations with awe-inspiring views.
 And hiking is full of both physical and mental health benefits, including improved cardiovascular fitness and balance, natural engagement of core muscles, and decreased stress levels.

 Choose Your Route

 One of the most important steps in hiking happens before you even hit the trail – your hiking plan!
 Your route should be planned ahead of time so you have a clear idea of where you are going, the duration of the hike, and the difficulty level.
 These three pieces of information will aid in determining your departure time as well as how much food and water to pack in order to keep your energy up along the way.
 Keep in mind that most hiking trails will end up taking you out of cell service, so don’t rely on your smart phone for directions.
 These days, most hiking routes have detailed descriptions online or in guidebooks.
 Another great resource is finding avid hikers in your community and learning from them!

 Bring a Hiking Buddy

-Solo hiking is an option but, especially for your first hike, I recommend finding someone to join you.
-Bonus points if they’re already familiar with hiking!
+Solo hiking is an option but, especially for your first trek as a beginner hiker, I recommend finding someone to join you.
+Bonus points if they’re already experienced hikers!